 When infection of the gallbladder is present it is possible to also experience low-grade fever, sweats, and chills.

 The most common test used to definitively diagnose gallstones is an abdominal ultrasound scan to create pictures of the gallbladder, which are then analysed to look for signs of gallstones.

 If it is suspected that gallstones are blocking the ducts, then a test called endoscopic retrograde cholangiopancreatography (ERCP) may be performed.
 This test involves inserting a long, flexible tube (an endoscope) down the oesophagus, through the stomach and into the duodenum.
 The endoscope has a light and a camera at its tip allowing the doctor to view the inside of the bowel.
 A special dye is injected through the endoscope into the bile duct allowing the outline of the ducts to be highlighted.
 Gallstones located in the ducts can sometimes be removed during the ERCP procedure.

-Other specialised scans or x-rays (eg: fluoroscopy, radioisotopic scan) are sometimes used to confirm the diagnosis and highlight the location of the gallstones.
+Other specialised scans or x-rays are sometimes used to confirm the diagnosis and highlight the location of the gallstones.

 In general, treatment will depend on the frequency and severity of the symptoms experienced.
 Approximately 30% of all people who experience biliary colic will not experience a further episode.
 Because of this, the doctor may advise a wait and see approach.

 If attacks are occasional and mild, they may be able to be managed with pain-relieving medications, applying heat to the affected area, resting and taking sips of water.
 Reducing the amount of fat in the diet and maintaining a healthy body weight may also be beneficial.
 If attacks are frequent or severe surgery is usually recommended.

 Cholecystectomy is the surgical removal of the gallbladder and is a common and routine procedure.
 It may be recommended when the symptoms of gallstones are problematic and/or cholecystitis is present.
 If there is infection or acute inflammation of the gallbladder, this may need to be treated with antibiotics before the gallbladder can be removed.